You Know Me Al: Summary

 After brief, semi-disastrous engagements to two other women (Hazel and Violet), Jack eventually marries Florrie.
 Florence enjoys living in style on Jack's salary in Chicago, and refuses to move back to Bedford during the off season, which causes tension between the two.
 For a while, to save money, Allen and his wife move in with Jack and Florrie, which makes things even worse.
-Jack and Florrie separate for a while, but eventually reconcile months later, and soon after have a child named Allen, who Jack calls Little Al; Florrie assumes the child is named for her brother-in-law, but Jack writes that he is really named after his old friend Al in Bedford.
+Jack and Florrie separate for a while, but eventually reconcile months later, and soon after have a child named Allen, whom Jack calls Little Al; Florrie assumes the child is named for her brother-in-law, but Jack writes that he is really named after his old friend Al in Bedford.
 Jack and Florrie's marriage continues to be tense even after Little Al's birth.
-Jack seems oblivious that his parentage of Little Al is potentially ambiguous.
+Jack seems completely unaware that his parentage of Little Al (born eight months after his hastily arranged marriage to Florrie) is potentially ambiguous.

 Jack actually does fairly well as a major league pitcher; at one point his record is 10-6.
 (Typically, Jack assumes full credit for the ten wins, but blames his teammates for the six losses.)
 However, Jack's gullibility and almost complete self-absorption lead him in and out of a number of scrapes and comical situations throughout the six linked stories in the novel.
 The book ends with Jack and his teammates about to embark on a trip to Japan for a baseball exhibition.